babincc/myPortfolio/Crypt Keeper/downloads/README.md

 ## Troubleshooting

 This section will help with common problems encountered when trying to run a newly downloaded version of Crypt Keeper.

+>#### Java

+Make sure you have Java installed on your computer.
+To do this, go to [www.oracle.com](https://www.oracle.com/java/technologies/javase-downloads.html) and navigate to the latest JDK download, or Google "java jdk download" and download the latest from Oracle.
+Run the installer and you should be good to go.

 ### Mac